ravigajul/SOAPUIForMe/README.md

 }
 ```

-## Loop through all the test cases in the suite and get request, response and status for soap test step and write to excel
+## Loop through all the test cases in the suite and get request, response and status for soap test step and write to excel and attachment content of response too
 ```groovy
 import org.apache.poi.ss.usermodel.*
 import org.apache.poi.xssf.usermodel.XSSFWorkbook